elastic/connectors/docs/DOCKER.md

     api_key: <API_KEY_FROM_KIBANA>

 ```

+Using the `elasticsearch.api_key` is the recommended authentication method.
+However, you can also use `elasticsearch.username` and `elasticsearch.password` to authenticate with your Elasticsearch instance.

 Note: You can change other default configurations by simply uncommenting specific settings in the configuration file and modifying their values.